Cargill Logo

 Cargill Logo 1865

-In those days, the brand had a complex logo consisting of several original elements.
-Cargill & Bro was in the center, preceded by two Ws and a stylized graphic.
-The latter included the first two letters of the words from the name, superimposed on each other.
+In those days, the brand had a complex logo featuring several distinctive elements.
+Cargill & Bro was centered, preceded by two Ws and a stylized graphic.
+The latter included the first two letters of the name’s words, superimposed on each other.
 This symbolized the unity of all employees and processes within the company.
-The badge was supplemented with a spikelet, demonstrating belonging to the economic sector.
+The badge was supplemented with a spikelet, indicating its membership in the economic sector.

 1930 – 1950